LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 A :dfn:`tag` is an object that uniquely represents a particular string of characters.
 Unlike strings, tags cannot be modified.
 Tags are used to represent type and method names as well as variable names.
-A tag can begin with an underscore or A-Z, followed by zero or more underscores, A-Z, 0-9 or period characters.
+A tag should begin with a letter or underscore, followed by zero or more letters, numbers, underscores or period characters.
 Tags cannot contain spaces.

 Tags are commonly used when applying type constraints to methods, data members and variables; though they have other purposes as well.